yuliu0322/yuliu0322.github.io/_pages/research.md

        style="max-width:1000px; width:100%; height:auto;">
 </div>

-This research provides a scientific basis for understanding how farming decisions and environmental conditions translate into measurable differences in shellfish quality at harvest.
+By linking farming conditions to quality outcomes, this research provides scientific insight for precision aquaculture management—informing how rearing decisions can be optimized to consistently produce shellfish of higher quality and safety.

 ---